picanumber/yapp/README.md

-Documentation should be uploaded as a github page
+Documentation should be uploaded as a github page and doxy pages generated.